matthewjosephtaylor/docksand/README.md

 # Docker Sandboxing Tool

-Use docker to create a sandbox where all of the OS elements are in docker-land but the working directory is on the host.
+Use docker to create a sandbox where all of the OS elements are inside a docker container but the working directory is on the host.

-Useful for experimentation.
+Useful for experimentation and running code you don't fully trust.

 Each sandbox is tied to the current working directory where the 'docksand' command is run from.